 Table~\ref{tab:qa-dev} \& \ref{tab:qa-test} present the evaluation results on the dev set and test set respectively.
-Results on the dev set suggest that \texttt{ER} enhanced by \graph can boost QA performance with all LLMs, especially with the smaller 7B model by 5\% accuracy, fulfilling our initiative to utilize \graph in broader applications.
-The improvement from superior retrieved context is consistent, further confirmed by the 2\% leading margin with ChatGPT on both dev and test set.
+Results on the dev set suggest that \texttt{ER} can boost QA performance with all LLMs, especially with the smaller 7B model by 5\% accuracy, fulfilling our initiative to effectively utilize \graph in broader applications.
+The improvement from enhanced context retrieval is consistent, further confirmed by the 2\% leading margin with ChatGPT on both the dev and test set.

-For this QA type of tasks, potential enhancement may happen in the retrieval process or the actual QA inference.
-As we have demonstrated \graph could assist retrieval that leads to improved QA performance, the QA inference itself has not received auxiliary signals from edge questions.
-We leave room for future research on the integration of edges into the QA inference for further improvement.
+Having demonstrated that \graph can improve RAG in narratives through enhanced retrieval, its utility beyond the retrieval process may be further exploited, e.g. potential facilitation on LLM pretraining or inference directly.
+We leave future research to explore additional integration of fine-grained context modeling.